 David Savage AM, served as an AusAID Stabilisation Advisor with the Coalition’s Provincial Reconstruction Team in Afghanistan from 2011-12.
 He became Australia’s first civilian casualty in Afghanistan when his patrol was attacked by a child suicide bomber.
-He was previously with the Australian Federal Police for 20 years where he served on several overseas UN Peacekeeping Operations including Mozambique and East Timor.
-He then joined the United Nations, as a Human Rights and War Crimes investigator.
-He has also worked for the International Crisis Group, the Afghan Independent Human Rights Commission, and other organisations throughout South, and South East Asia.
-He is currently a Visiting Fellow at the Asia-Pacific College of Diplomacy at The Australian National University.
-David was made a Member of the Order of Australia (AM) in 2014 for his work in International Relations, Peacekeeping and Human Rights Investigations.
-David was an ACT finalist in the 2015 Australian of the Year awards.
+David was previously with the Australian Federal Police for 20 years where he served on several overseas UN Peacekeeping Operations including Mozambique and East Timor, before joining the United Nations as a Human Rights and War Crimes investigator.
+He has also worked for the International Crisis Group, the Afghan Independent Human Rights Commission, and other organisations throughout South, and South East Asia, and is currently a Visiting Fellow at the Asia-Pacific College of Diplomacy at The Australian National University.
+David was made a Member of the Order of Australia (AM) in 2014 for his work in International Relations, Peacekeeping and Human Rights Investigations and was an ACT finalist in the 2015 Australian of the Year awards.

 Wing Commander Sharon Bown (Ret’d) was appointed as a Service Ambassador to Soldier On in 2016.
 Sharon served as a Nursing Officer in the Royal Australian Air Force for 16 years, with deployments to Timor-Leste in 2000 and 2004; Afghanistan in 2008 as Officer-in-Charge of the Australian Medical Task Force in Tarin Kowt, Afghanistan.
 She was also involved in various aeromedical evacuation tasks, including Papua New Guinea in 2001, Solomon Islands in 2003 and Bali, following the terrorist bombings in 2005.
 Sharon was seriously injured in a helicopter crash in Timor-Leste in 2004, but fought to continue to serve, despite her injuries, until September 2015.
 As a result of her personal experience of service and her role in providing care for Australian Defence Force personnel and their families in Australia and overseas, Sharon is a passionate advocate within the field of Military and Veteran’s Health, and demonstrates a unique insight into the welfare and healthcare needs of those adversely affected by their service.
 Sharon is currently undertaking a Bachelor of Psychological Science, pursuing her interest in exploring the effects of service.
 Sharon is the author of ‘One Woman’s War and Peace: a nurse’s journey in the Royal Australian Air Force’, is a Member of the Council of the Australian War Memorial, and a Member of the Board of the Veterans’ Film Festival.
 Sharon became a Soldier On Ambassador to assist fellow veterans to navigate their journey beyond service.

 In 1997 Sarah Watson commenced Officer Training at ADFA and graduated with a BA Politics.
 In December 2000, following a year at the Royal Military College Duntroon, she was commissioned into the Australian Intelligence Corps where she served in several Intelligence Roles within the Australian Army including in Iraq in 2006/07.
 As a result of her service, Sarah was diagnosed with PTSD and Major Depressive Disorder and was subsequently medically discharged from the Army in 2015.
 During this time, Sarah heard about Soldier On.
 After gaining a position in the Soldier On team that was to compete in the Trois Étapes cycling race in the Italian Dolomite, Sarah was provided with the focus and drive to pull herself out of the black hole she was in.
-Whilst training, she and fellow teammates, including much loved Aussie celebrities Hamish Blake and Cadel Evan, forged an unbreakable bond, and are all still in touch and look out for each other.
+Whilst training, she and fellow teammates, including much loved Aussie celebrities Hamish Blake and Cadel Evans, forged an unbreakable bond, and are all still in touch and look out for each other.
 Competing in this event gave Sarah a new passion and sport – cycling!
 As a result of the Soldier On activity, she has entered many cycling events and races.
-Sarah participated in the 2017 Invictus Games held in Canada with her main sporting event being the Cycling Time Trial and Criterium.
-Sarah continues to be a spokesperson for Soldier On, speaking about her journey to audiences throughout Australia.
+Sarah participated in the 2017 Invictus Games held in Canada with her main sporting event being the Cycling Time Trial and Criterium for which she won Silver and Gold respectively.
+Sarah continues to be a spokesperson for Soldier On, speaking about her journey to audiences throughout Australia and engaging with others in the ex-serving community.
 This has provided her the opportunity to reduce the stigma of mental illness in the military and wider community and hopefully give hope to others who may be suffering.

 When Emma’s husband, James, returned from Afghanistan, she noticed he was different in many ways.
-His fun loving carefree temperament had changed to being short-tempered and very difficult to live with.
+His fun loving, carefree temperament had changed to being short-tempered and very difficult to live with.
 He would isolate himself from his family and threw himself into work and surfing.
 Things became difficult for Emma and James, and their marriage was suffering.
 He had visited one or two Army psychologists but walked out feeling angrier than when he went in.
 He refused to talk to Emma about his experiences.
-After seeing a Soldier On Facebook post, Emma called them in desperation.
-They arranged a meeting with another combat experienced and respected returned serviceman.
+After seeing a Soldier On Facebook post, Emma called the organisation in desperation.
+Soldier On and Emma arranged for James to meet another combat experienced and respected returned serviceman.
 After this meeting, Emma saw her husband smile for the first time in years, as if a load had been lifted from his shoulders.
 This was just the beginning in his journey towards recovery and reintegration.
 Emma is passionate about supporting Soldier On so that they can continue to support future generations of returned servicemen and women, their partners and their families.

-Jordan discharged from the Army after 5 years’ service, including an operational tour to Afghanistan.
+Jordan discharged from the Army after five years service, including an operational tour to Afghanistan.
 Jordan said his experiences as a soldier combined with prolonged unemployment and financial stress, as well as a lack of direction in life, contributed to his declining mental state.